Frequently asked questions

 As soon as you can, reflect upon that assessment under review.
 Do you understand the allegation?
 Do you agree and take responsibility?
 Do you have other evidence, information or circumstances you think will help clarify the allegation?
 Write them down so you do not forget about them.

 Are you feeling nervous about this meeting?
 Feeling nervous is a normal reaction.
 If you feel this will impact your ability to communicate well with your instructor, ask yourself: will having somebody with me in this meeting help?
-If so, reach out to that person and invite them to come with you to the meeting.
+If so, ask the instructor if you can bring someone with you to the meeting, and if so reach out to that person and invite them to come with you.
 While you are expected to speak for yourself, you can bring somebody to help you feel supported and not alone.
 You may choose a friend, an academic advisor, a family member, etc. If students need help during this process, there is a wide range of resources and support available.

 During the meeting, be sure to listen carefully to your instructor so the discussion is clear and fruitful for both of you.
 Be sure to ask any questions you may have.